 WhereDrogheda Tourist Office The Tholsel Drogheda Louth

+Throughout its history Drogheda has been a site of military, civil and ecclesiastical importance.
 While it is generally accepted that the town of Drogheda was established by the Normans, the area around the mouth of the Boyne has a history that stretches back thousands of years.
 The stones used to build the famous passage graves at Newgrange and Knowth were transported to their present locations byway of the river.
-St. Patrick landed at the mouth of the river and made his way along the river to Slane where he lit the Paschal Fire.
-Throughout its history Drogheda has been a site of military, civil and ecclesiastical importance.
+St. Patrick also made his way along the river to Slane where he lit the Paschal Fire.

 Gateway to the Boyne Valley

 Drogheda is the gateway to the world famous Boyne Valley region and the UNESCO World Heritage Site at Newgrange.
 The mighty River Boyne – source of myth and legend – slices through the town, yet unites this ancient ground.
 Drogheda is the ideal centre from which to visit the treasures of Newgrange, Brú na Bóinne, Monasterboice, Battle of the Boyne site at Oldbridge, Old Mellifont Abbey and Beaulieu House to name but a few.
 Call into to the Drogheda Tourist Office, located in the Tholsel, home to 'Drogheda, Gateway to the Boyne Valley' interactive tourist exhibition, and discover all there is to do and see in the area.